catstacks/KotlinVsCSharp/README.md

 # Syntax and Features
+NB: Some definitions have been quoted directly or paraphrased from the [official Kotlin docs](https://kotlinlang.org/docs/home.html).

 ## Filtering with predicates vs LINQ

 A **predicate** is a lambda function that takes a collection element and returns a boolean value.
 If a value of `true` is returned, it means the collection element and predicate were matched.

-The `::` syntax lets you pass a function without invoking it.
+In this example, the `::` syntax lets you pass a function without invoking it.
+The `::` syntax can also be used for concise property referencing and constructor referencing.

 ### Kotlin
 ```kotlin